GatorBioinformatics/Python_Data_Visualization_Fall_2017/README.md

 - For this workshop we will be using Anaconda Python.
 Please download and install Anaconda on your computer from [Anaconda Python Download Site](https://www.anaconda.com/download).
     - There are Mac, Windows and Linux versions
-    - We will be using the Python 3.6. **Note that is different than the Python 2.7 used in the UF DSI workshops**.
+    - We will be using the Python 3.6. **Note this is different than the Python 2.7 used in the UF DSI workshops**.
 If you have 2.7, it would be best to install the 3.6 version for this workshop.

 ## Getting started
 - On Mac and Linux: